JPLeoRX/detectron2-publaynet/README.md

+# Warning!!!
+This repository is no longer maintained, as it was moved to another GitHub.
+Please see [CaseDrive](https://github.com/CaseDrive/publaynet-models) GitHub profile for any updates related to this research.

+---

 Here I present [Detectron2](https://github.com/facebookresearch/detectron2) object detection models trained on [PubLayNet](https://developer.ibm.com/exchanges/data/all/publaynet/) dataset, ranging from 81.139 to 86.690 in validation AP scores (possibly even better results can be achieved with longer training times).

 ![Preview](https://github.com/JPLeoRX/detectron2-publaynet/blob/master/prediction_example/preview.png?raw=True)